KyleGoetke/eureka/README.md

 # utils
-Python program to house and run various useful functions.
+Python program to house and run several small but useful functions:

-Currently has functions for:
-* Calculating tips (e.g. for waitstaff)
+* Calculating tips at 10%, 15%, and 20%
-* Encoding and decoding via caesar cipher
+* Encoding and decoding messages via Caesar cipher
-* Calculating total molar mass
+* Calculating total molar mass of provided atoms
-* Displaying Fibonacci sequence
+* Calculating the Fibonacci sequence up to a provided limit